mdrhmn/fcsit-survey-app/README.md

 ### Inspirations

-There are essentially **2 key reasons** that motivated me to do this side project:
+There are essentially **3 key reasons** that motivated me to do this side project:

 1. **'*What I wish I knew as a 1st Year CS student*'** by **Desmond Yeoh**

     On the 5th of December 2020, I attended a short sharing session by one of FCSIT's prominent alumni, Desmond Yeoh.
 He shared some tips on what students can and should do in their early years of study.
 One of the recommendations include building your GitHub portfolios such as by developing stuffs that can solve real life problems.
-He outlined 3 benefits of doing so: **
+He outlined **3 benefits** of doing so:

     * You can flex your resume as interviewers **ALWAYS** ask for GitHub & portfolios
     * You get to **solve your own problems** as well as the **community**